In the world of chatbots, time flies fast.

 - Easy onboarding.
 Here, chatbots still have the advantage, as they require no registration at all.
 Since the user is accessing them through a messaging platform, they are already registered, so for chatbots, onboarding is smoother;

 - Special offers.
-By offering time-limited discounts, you can bring users back to your app or bot.
-For example, Daily FitBot, a fitness and workout bot, sends messages offering discounts on sports gear in the parent store:
+By offering time-limited discounts, you can bring users back to your app or chatbot.
+For example, Daily FitBot, a fitness and workout chatbot, sends messages offering discounts on sports gear in the parent store:

 Discoverability defines how easily new users can find your product.

 In this respect, mobile apps have a distinct advantage, as they are distributed through app stores, and with smart optimization techniques (unique name, keyword selection, powerful visual content), a mobile app can easily reach the top in the search results.

 Still, with chatbots, this method does not work, as there are no chatbot stores.

 Of course, there are bot directories (you can find some links here), but they are not close to what app stores can offer.

 Truly engaging and popular chatbots can be promoted by the platforms they are created on.
 This way, the platform showcases its features using a smartly made bot as an example.

 The Kik chatbot platform lists the most interesting chatbots in each category on its main page, at the same time inviting you to build a bot of your own: